How to Prevent Mosquito Bites

 - You can purchase citronella torches to stand in the ground or set on table tops

 - Spray garlic powder and water all over the yard and bushes.
 Use a fertilizer hose attachment.
-Will need to be done bi-weekly (approx) or after a heavy rain.
+Will need to be done bi-weekly (approximately) or after a heavy rain.

 *Daily

-Apparently the smell that comes out of your pores from a steady diet of the below deters mosquitoes.
+Apparently the smell that comes out of your pores from a steady diet of the below deters skeeters.
 The items aren’t meant to be combined, they’re just different suggestions.

 - Garlic